devchat-ai/devchat-vscode/README.md

 # DevChat Visual Studio Code Extension

-**The pragmatic AI coding assistant that keeps humans in the loop.**
+**An effective, down-to-earth AI coding assistant that blends AI power and manual control.**

-**No overblown AI.
-No complex prompt engineering.
-Built for extensibility.**
+🛠️ No excessive automation, just right AI where it works.

+☕ Simple to use, without complicated prompt engineering.

+🍻 Designed for extensibility.

 </div>
 <br>